ranjankumar03/100-days-of-code/log.md

 **Links to Work**: http://imgur.com/a/G294I

 **Thoughts**: I felt very very lost in the beginning of my work period today.
 I almost gave up but keep going.
 I messed around with a few things and actually produced what I was hoping to produce!
 Woot woot!

+### Day 63: April 9th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Troubleshooted Jekyll footer site.

+**Thoughts**: I think I may switch to a Bootstrap Porfolio.
+It will be more customizable and I'll have a better understanding of it.